spryffee/compliventory/docs/getting-started.md

    vendor's risk tier and review dates update.
 5. **Anywhere** — open an asset and scroll to **Activity**: every step above is there, with diffs and actors.

-*Vendors* and *Systems* are searchable, filterable per column, sortable on every column, and have a **Columns** picker saved to your user.

 Outgoing mail is not sent in development — it opens in the browser at **<http://localhost:3000/letter_opener>**.